DFIRmadness/5pillars/5-Pillars.md

 ***

 ## Career Paths and Guidance

+### How to Decide

+As you work on the fundamentals you will almost certainly come across various aspects of security that interest you.
+All of the following are simply a different flavor of hacker.
+They are all vital for any team to function.
+A ***general*** lay out of the roles in the security field are (no particular order):

+#### Red (Offensive Security):
+- **Penetration Tester** - They find and validate vulnerabilities in networks and web applications by demonstrating an attack on that vulnerability.
+- **Exploit Developer** - They find vulnerabilities in software and develop exploits to give an attacker unauthorized access to the software or the underlying system.
+- **Red Team** - Similar to Penetration Testers except the aim is to not simply validate a vulnerability, but to emulate a realistic threat to that particular environment.
+Most likely this means a longer time period for them to operate low and slow to avoid detection and remain in the network for a long(er) period of time.

+**Note**: Offensive teams (white hat and black hat alike) are typically made up of specialists.
+A rough outline of that looks something like this:

+- Entry Team - The initial exploitation to team to get access.
+- Developers - The team ready to develop custom malware as needed
+- Post Exploitation Team - A collection of folks who are fast at Privilege Escalation and lateral movement.

+#### Blue (Defensive Security):
+- **Security Operations Center Analyst** - They analyze alerts from intrusion detection sensors and find the root cause of the issue to detect if it is an anomaly or a malicious actor.
+- **Security Engineer** - They design and build solutions to support security objectives and requirements.
+- **Developer** - Often just another blend of Engineer or even the same title; they automate defesnse systems and things like forensics triage.
+- **Forensic Analyst** -
+- **Incident Responder** -
+- **Threat Hunter** -

+### General Bodies of Knowledge Per Role

+None of this is "law".

 Recommended certs below are merely recommendations and in now way should this list be taken as all inclusive or a rule to be followed.
 It also in no way guaruntees successful employment in the respective fields.